cyris360/cyris360-framework/1-gov/1-1-program-and-metrics.md

 ## 1.1.2.
 Objectives & Gap assessment

 **Objectives:**
-* Define the cyber risk objectives, based on your business context and goals.
-These risks might be related to security, privacy, safety, and compliance.
+* Define the cyber risk gaps and associated objectives, based on your business context and goals.
+These risk gaps might be related to security, privacy, safety, and compliance.
 * Identify the current gap for each objective.
 * Evaluate the risk associated with each gap [[1](#1-nistir-8286),[2](#2-eu-rmf-enisa)].